 One of the most effective ways that you can have your own self-sustaining water source is to dig a well.
-Yes, it will require a lot of time, effort, and dedication on your part to build one.
+Yes, it requires time, effort, and dedication on your part to build one.
 You may also have to dig your well significantly deeper than most depending on your location.

 In this article, we will talk about some of the most effective ways to dig a well.